Neck Exercises: A Key To Posture Correction And Neck Pain Relief

 It is important that you concentrate on performing these neck exercises with good form.
 With practice of these and other correction exercises you can re-train how your neck functions on an automatic basis.
 The approach may need professional supervision to advance you step by step through the three stages of motor learning: 1) awareness of the problem, 2) practice of the corrected postures and movements, 3) automatization of a new postural habit in your nervous system.
 Recovery from injury like whiplash or prevention of headaches and neck pain requires more than a symptomatic approach.
 It is necessary to improve the posture and fitness of your neck and upper back regions.
 There are many different exercises that can be prescribed.
 Often the correct ones can only be identified by careful supervision with a health care professional trained in rehabilitation.

 The neck exercises may be helpful for cervical radiculopathy (pinched nerve).
-A study in the Journal of Orthopedic and Sports Physical Therapy, 2000;(1):4-12 found the neck exercises to alter reflex amplitude which may promote nerve root decompression, reducing C7 radicular pain.
+A 2000 study in the Journal of Orthopedic and Sports Physical Therapy found the retraction neck exercises to alter reflex amplitude which may promote nerve root decompression, reducing C7 radicular pain.
 This is a very significant finding and the results quite impressive.
 A pinched nerve may cause pain to radiate into the arm or fingers.
 The neck exercises should be done with caution and should not increase pain.
 If there is nerve compression, the affected arm may be placed across the chest to reduce nerve tension while performing the neck exercises.
 Additionally, rotating the head to the right or left may additionally help to reduce symptoms.
-Finding a position that helps reduce any radiating pain during the exercises is important.
+Finding a position that helps reduce any radiating pain during the exercises is an important and essential approach.

-A study from the Manual Therapy Journal, 2013 June 24 indicated chronic neck pain individuals performing the neck exercises achieved pain relief as well as improved control of the cervical spine.
-Pain relief in many cases was noted immediately and improved muscle function was noted after 3 minutes of performing the exercise.
+The 2014 study from the Manual Therapy Journal indicated chronic neck pain individuals performing the nodding neck exercises achieved pain relief as well as improved control of the cervical spine.
+Pain relief in many cases was noted immediately and improved muscle function was noted after 3 minutes of performing the exercise!

-An October, 2013 study in the Journal of Clinical Diagnosis & Research examined this part of the neck exercises on Dentists, who have a neck pain rate of almost 75% due to things like prolonged stationary postures, repetitive movements, difficulty with lighting, and genetic factors.
+A 2013 study in the Journal of Clinical Diagnosis & Research examined the nodding part of the neck exercises on Dentists, who have a neck pain rate of almost 75% due to things like prolonged stationary postures, repetitive movements, difficulty with lighting, and genetic factors.
 The study noted significant forward head posture correction, a decrease in both pain and and disability from chronic neck pain by doing this simple exercise.

-The May, 2013 issue of the Journal of Physical Therapy Science did a study with using school students with neck pain and poor posture.
-The authors noted that performing this exercise is very important to restore neck posture, while continued maintenance of the deeper neck muscles effected using the exercise is necessary to improve neck and shoulder posture.
+A 2013 study in the Journal of Physical Therapy Science did a study with using school students with neck pain and poor posture.
+The authors noted that performing the nodding exercise is very important to restore neck posture, while continued maintenance of the deeper neck muscles effected using the exercise is necessary to improve neck and shoulder posture.

-In relation to compare the effects of manual therapy and stretching exercise on neck pain and disability, the Journal of Rehabilitative Medicine.
-2007 Mar;39(2):126-32, states: “Both stretching exercise and manual therapy considerably decreased neck pain and disability in women with non-specific neck pain.
+In relation to compare the effects of manual therapy and stretching exercise on neck pain and disability, the 2007 Journal of Rehabilitative Medicine states: “Both stretching exercise and manual therapy considerably decreased neck pain and disability in women with non-specific neck pain.
 The difference in effectiveness between the 2 treatments was minor.
 Low-cost stretching exercises can be recommended in the first instance as an appropriate therapy intervention to relieve pain, at least in the short-term.”

-An article in the Archives of Physical Medicine and Rehabilitation.
-2007 Nov;88(11):1441-5, Differences in isometric neck muscle strength between healthy controls and women with chronic neck pain: the use of a reliable measurement, indicates that women with chronic neck pain have lower neck muscle strength in extension than a healthy female group.
+A study in the 2007 Archives of Physical Medicine and Rehabilitation indicated differences in isometric neck muscle strength between healthy women and women with chronic neck pain, Women with chronic neck pain have lower neck muscle strength in extension than a healthy female group.
+We know that women suffer neck pain more than men in general.
+I feel neck exercises are an important link to this problem and a key factor in establishing normal neck function and the reduction of head and neck pain.

 Clearly, specific exercises can have a positive effect on neck pain; however, it is also possible to help prevent neck pain by exercising.
-An article in Occupational & Environmental Medicine.
-2013 Oct 18 indicates that a combination of neck exercises and stretching can help prevent incidents of neck pain by approximately 50% in office workers.
+An study in the 2014 Occupational & Environmental Medicine indicates that a combination of neck exercises and stretching can help prevent incidents of neck pain by approximately 50% in office workers.

 Neck Exercises – Doctor’s Note

-I know this page is long and I know it is difficult to get motivated to do exercises.
-We all want something to put on, lay on, have performed for us or swallow a pill to fix it for us, however, if we can just manage to summon just a little strength and motivation, perhaps this can make a huge difference.
+I know this page is long and how difficult it is to get motivated to do exercises.
+We all want something to put on, lay on, have performed for us or swallow a pill to fix it for us, however; if we can just manage to summon just a little strength and motivation, perhaps this can make a huge difference.
 With healthcare costs rising, it is nice to have something that has the possibility of making a difference that is all natural and absolutely free.
 Please give it a try.
-If you notice a difference, continue to practice and perform on a regular basis.
+If you notice a difference, continue to practice and perform neck exercises on a regular basis.
 The nodding is a finesse motion, where quality counts more than quantity.
 That’s why we have gone into graphic detail regarding this motion.
 We also provide variations for variety and for different situations.

-The results from scientific studies serves to indicate just how important these exercises are for rehabilitating those with neck pain.
+The results from scientific studies serves to indicate just how important these neck exercises are for rehabilitating those with neck pain.
 The reduction of pain for those in the studies are significant.
 So, at the computer, reclining, driving, lying down are all good times to do this.
-Heat, traction and pillows are all used as a part of managing neck pain, but the exercise is a big part of it.
+Heat, traction and pillows are all used as a part of managing neck pain, but the exercises are a big part of it and a key to success.

-This is the first part of the neck exercises.
-The next part to includes specific neck stretches and is to be done only after you have practiced the above and feel comfortable with at least the beginning stage.
+So, this is the first part of the neck exercises.
+If you can’t do these, don’t do the next.
+But, if you have done these and have become proficient, the next part includes very specific neck stretches and is to be done only after you have practiced the above and feel comfortable with at least the beginning stage.
+It will increase mobility, continue to increase restoration of the normal cervical curve and can further aid in pain reduction and rehabilitation.

 Roll your shoulders back and down by squeezing your shoulder blades together, rotate your hands outward, then pull your chin straight back as if you are trying to touch your chin to your neck.
 Do not bend the head forward.